ansible-collections/community.general/docs/docsite/rst/guide_modulehelper.rst

         awesomeness = calculate_awesomeness()
         if awesomeness > 1000:
             self.do_raise("Over awesome, I cannot handle it!", update_output={"awesomeness": awesomeness})
+            # which is just a convenience shortcut for
+            raise ModuleHelperException("...", update_output={...})

 All exceptions derived from ``Exception`` are captured and translated into a ``fail_json()`` call.
 However, if you do want to call ``self.module.fail_json()`` yourself it will work, just keep in mind that there will be no automatic handling of output variables in that case.

+Behind the curtains, all ``do_raise()`` does is to raise a ``ModuleHelperException``.
+If you want to create specialized error handling for your code, the best way is to extend that clas and raise it when needed.

 .. _ansible_collections.community.general.docsite.guide_modulehelper.statemh: